julia-dizhak/game-of-life/README.md

 ### Technologies

-* React
+* React (with Hooks)
 * Redux (it is not necessary for this game to use Redux, but it is a requirement)
+* Jest
 * HTML, CSS

 ### Todo
-A simple implementation of Conway's Game of Life using ReactJS framework
+Below are potential features and improvements

 * Customize configuration: speed, number of rows and cols
 * Provide a possibility to customize color for alive/dead cells
 * Display a message on UI where generation becomes stable after some amount of steps